 I don’t really care what anyone says about Bryce or Zion, Arches National Park is clearly the best National Park in Utah.
 Although admittedly, our opinion changes quite often.
 When we decided to plan a trip for Spring Break this year, Moab seemed a natural destination.

 Arches is very beautiful with deep red rock, clear blue skies, and many kid friendly hikes.
 The arches themselves are amazing, and it’s astounding to think of them all in one place.
 We spent parts of three different days in Arches so that we could see the majority of the park.
-I’ll give some of the highlights to help you plan your trip.
+I’ll give some of the highlights, as well as our tips for visiting, to help you plan your trip.

 Windows Section (1-2 hours)